 Why do you feel the Embassy is important to the community?
 Saving the Embassy Theatre from the wrecking ball in 1973-75 was a Fort Wayne community project from the beginning: school children wrote letters to the editor and contributed their nickels and dimes; local government, corporations, and individuals made donations; and volunteers from all walks of life arranged fundraising activities, put on shows, and took care of the building during those first touch-and-go years.

-Once saved and under the direction of its tireless and visionary early leaders, the Embassy provided a focus for downtown redevelopment, a home for the Fort Wayne Philharmonic, a holiday tradition in the beloved Festival of Trees beginning in 1985, and a center for live theatrical entertainment.
+Once saved and under the direction of its tireless and visionary early leaders, the Embassy provided a focus for downtown redevelopment, a holiday tradition in the beloved Festival of Trees beginning in 1985, and a center for live theatrical entertainment.
 Over the years, Broadway tours, the biggest stars in comedy, musicians ranging from classical to pop to rock, one-person shows, local tribute bands, and on and on graced the stage, bringing people together downtown from all over the region.

 The recent $10 million remodeling of the building to include a ballroom, rooftop venue, and enhanced meeting space has made the Embassy even more important as an educational, civic, and cultural center for Fort Wayne and the entire region.
 Even during the pandemic, the Embassy has found ways to fulfill its mission, and as the pandemic recedes, it has a central role to play in bringing people together once again to experience the regenerative power of the arts.